Beyond-Better/bb/docs/CONTRIBUTING.md

 - Use the GitHub issue tracker to report bugs.
 - Describe the issue in detail, including steps to reproduce.
-- Include the version of BBai you're using and your operating system.
+- Include the version of BB you're using and your operating system.

 ### Suggesting Enhancements